-The day, I walked in, I knew this, to coin and milk a cliche' to the bone, I had found a kindred spirit.
+The day I walked in, I knew that, to coin and milk a cliche' to the bone, I had found a kindred spirit.

 |"Joseph Campbell" (c) Elephantjournal.com|